jonlinca/ACLandR_KMeans/README.md

 ## Background

-Finding patterns within a dataset is challenging, as it generally lacks labelled data, let alone any sort of discerable patterns.
 Unsupervised learning algoritms are powerful, exploratory tools that may help shed some light on patterns that may not be obvious on the surface.
+Finding patterns within an unlabelled dataset is already challenging enough, let alone trying to verbalize a sort of grouping associated with it.

-With ACL v14 and the introduction of the CLUSTER command, this enables audit practitioners to leverage a machine learning tool to further examine datasets to find potential patterns as part of their analysis.
+With ACL v14, the introduction of the ```CLUSTER``` command enables audit practitioners to leverage a machine learning tool to further examine datasets to find potential patterns as part of their analysis.

 This tutorial will briefly touch on what K-means is doing, as well as showing you how to execute the equivalent outside of ACL, but retain those results in R.

 **Why is this important?**
-By understanding the fundamentals of using ACL's ```RCOMMAND```, you will be able to assign clusters to your data using any unsupervised method of labelling of your choosing, empowering you to use the best algorithm for your needs (there is no such thing as a "free lunch").
+By understanding the fundamentals of using ACL's ```RCOMMAND```, you will be able to assign clusters to your data using any unsupervised method of labelling of your choosing, empowering you to use the best algorithm for your needs.

 ## Pre-requisites